smeylan/vizier/README.md

 Both kinds of events have access to the stateful representation of the user (data previously sent to Vizier), and can include this information in either the email content or in API calls.

 Waiting for a duration before transitioning state is a special case of a followup "API" event.
 This involves making a scheduled call to the `update/` route on Vizier itself.
 Like Wordful, Vizier uses the APScheduler package backed by a Postgres instance to keep track of queued events.
+Queued events are executed by sending off an API call to the

 # Specifics of the Wordful study